telerik/maui-docs/controls/datagrid/filtering/programmatic-filtering.md

 # Programmatic Filtering

 Programmatic Filtering can be used for external filtering.
 For example, disable the built-in filtering UI and to filter the data in the grid programmatically.
-Programmatic Filtering is achieved by adding different filter descriptors in the `FilterDescriptor` collection of the control.
+Programmatic Filtering is achieved by adding different filter descriptors in the `FilterDescriptor` collection of the [.NET MAUI DataGrid]({%slug datagrid-overview%}) control.

 The following descriptor types are supported: